nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. Use the `list` command to first list all the flashcards.
 You can also use the `find` command to filter for a list of flashcards.
 ![StatsIndexStep1](./images/StatsIndexStep1.png)
 2. Using the indices of the displayed list, enter the stats command followed by the index of the flashcard you want to reveal the statistics of.
-For example, if you want to delete the 4th flashcard in the displayed list, you can enter `stats 2`.
+For example, if you want to display the statistics of the 2nd flashcard in the displayed list, you can enter `stats 2`.
 ![StatsIndexStep2](./images/StatsIndexStep2.png)
 3. Press enter and QuickCache will display the statistics of the flashcard specified by the index.
 ![StatsIndexStep3](./images/StatsIndexStep3.png)